-That’s why it’s vital to get a newborn photography in Melbourne shoot done.
-A newborn shoot is a great way to capture those memories, because the actual days are a bit of a blur of feeding, changing nappies and doing washing and the other tasks that go along with being a new parent.
+That’s why it’s vital to get newborn photography in Melbourne shoot done.
+A newborn shoot is a great way to capture those memories, because the actual days are a bit of a blur of feeding, changing nappies, and doing washing, and the other tasks that go along with being a new parent.

 Let’s explore newborn photography 101 and learn how to get those perfect snaps during your newborn shoot.

 While it may be tempting to attempt your own amateur photoshoot of your newborn, you should employ a professional for this job.
 Your baby is only a newborn once, and a professional photographer will employ lighting, top-quality cameras and can even do some touch-ups and editing after the shoot.
 Some studios will offer newborn packages, so get researching and find a great deal.
 Some studios only do newborn shoots which you may want to consider, as they are specialists in the field.

 Make your photoshoot stand out by using some props and decorations.
 From flowers to soft toys – you have a load of options here.
 Pick things that are cute and will compliment your newborn.
 One idea for props is a rustic theme – think weaved baskets or coils of rope.
 Rest assured, you will have a say in the props your photographer uses so you will not be disappointed.